mongodb/terraform-provider-mongodbatlas/website/docs/d/network_peering.html.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find **group_id** in the official documentation.

--> **NOTE:** See How To Guide [howto](https://github.com/mongodb/terraform-provider-mongodbatlas/blob/master/website/docs/guides/howto-guide.html.markdown) to get an existing container ID.
+-> **NOTE:** If you need to get an existing container ID see the [How-To Guide](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/howto-guide.html).

 ## Example Usage